What Is A Boomerang Employee?

 Many organizations only class full-time employees who leave and then return to the organization as a “boomerang hire” from a tracking perspective.

-A great story from British Airways is that when an employee leaves they say “Good luck with your offsite training, we look forward to seeing you back here shortly!”
+There's a great story from British Airways that when an employee leaves, they're say “Good luck with your offsite training, we look forward to seeing you back here shortly!”

 What Is The Value Of A Boomerang Hire?

 The ROI on a boomerang hire has been detailed in our recent research report The (ROI) Value Of An Alumni Program, which recognizes a number of core benefits and savings of bringing back a former employee:

 One customer recognized that a 1% increase in their rehire rate yielded $1.25m in savings and the implementation of an Alumni program was able to increase their rehire rate from 2.4% up to 8%.